Expand description

 This is my solution for Advent of Code - Day 8: Resonant Collinearity

-converts the input file to an AntennaMap
+parse_input converts the input file to an AntennaMap which stores a HashMap of frequency to list of

 antenna coordinates, as well as the upper bounds of the grid.

-solves both parts, breaking the work down into calling
+count_antinodes_for_map solves both parts, breaking the work down into calling

 each combination of antenna in the frequency group.

-extrapolates the line defined by a pair of antenna, in one direction and
+sequence_from_antenna extrapolates the line defined by a pair of antenna, in one direction and

-handle selecting the right
+antinode_pair_sequence_modifier and resonant_harmonies_sequence_modifier handle selecting the right

-node(s) for part 1 and 2 respectively. find_antinodes_for_pair
+node(s) for part 1 and 2 respectively. find_antinodes_for_pair uses sequence_from_antenna starting from

 each node in the pair.